Sport-Wales/sport-wales-project-template/README.md

      }
      ```
    - Update the title in `index.html`
-   - Remove the Git history and initialise a new repository:
+   - Initialise a new repository:
      ```bash
-     rm -rf .git
      git init
      ```